-- a) Strikes, shoves, kicks or otherwise touches a person or subject him/her to physical contact. - b) Directs abusive or obscene language or makes an obscene gesture towards another person. - c) Makes a threat, verbal or non-verbal, that will cause the student who is the target or the threat to fear for his/her own safety; or - d) Uses any forms or written or electronic communication in a manner likely to harass or cause alarm; - e) Uses speech or other expression intended to insult or stigmatize others on the basis of their sex, race, color, handicap, religion, sexual orientation or national origin; - f) Touches another with sexual connotations or makes written or verbal proposition to engage in sexual acts.
+Strikes, shoves, kicks or otherwise touches a person or subject him/her to physical contact.

+Directs abusive or obscene language or makes an obscene gesture towards another person.

+Makes a threat, verbal or non-verbal, that will cause the student who is the target or the threat to fear for his/her own safety; or

+Uses any forms of written or electronic communication in a manner likely to harass or cause alarm;

+Uses speech or other expression intended to insult or stigmatize others on the basis of their sex, race, color, handicap, religion, sexual orientation or national origin;

+Touches another with sexual connotations or makes written or verbal proposition to engage in sexual acts.

+Note: Completion of the threat, either by the victim's complying with the demands or the carrying out of the threats against the victim, constitutes a Class III offense.

-2.21 ELECTRONIC UNAUTHORIZED COMMUNICATION DEVICES.
+- 2.22 ELECTRONIC UNAUTHORIZED COMMUNICATION DEVICES.
 Use of wireless communication devices such as cellular telephones, iPad, iPhones, eBooks, or other communication devices are prohibited during school hours or while being transported on a school bus without specific authorization by school officials.
 The school administrator may review messages, images, or information on any electronic device that is used in an unauthorized manner during the school day or while being transported on a school bus.
 Circumstances arising from the unauthorized use of wireless communication may result in a Class III offense.
-Please refer to Class III offenses for further information.

-2.22 INAPPROPRIATE BUS CONDUCT.
+Please refer to Class III offenses for further information. - 2.23 INAPPROPRIATE BUS CONDUCT.
 Starting or engaging in a fight or any physical contact that disrupts the transporting of students.

-A COPY OF ALL SUSPENSIONS MUST BE FAXED TO THE SUPERINTENDENT'S OFFICE.
-CLASS II- DISCIPLINARY ACTION GRADES K-12
+A COPY OF ALL SUSPENSIONS MUST BE FAXED TO THE SUPERINTENDENT'S OFFICE CLASS II- DISCIPLINARY ACTION

+GRADES K-12

-GRADES K-12 First Offense Grades K-4 Require parental contact with appropriate disciplinary action such as in/out school suspension, discretion of administrator(s).
-(Exceptions - Offenses 2.11 and 2.12).
+First Offense Grade K-4 Require parental contact with appropriate disciplinary action such as in/out school suspension, discretion of administrator(s).

 Grades 5-12 Require parental contact with appropriate disciplinary action such as in/out school suspension, discretion of administrator(s).
-(Exceptions - Offenses 2.11 and 2.12).
-Second Offense Grades K-4 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.
-(Exceptions - Offenses 2.11 and 2.12).
-Third Offense Grades 5-12 Grades K-4 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.
-(Exceptions - Offenses 2.11 and 2.12).
-Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension.
+Second Offense Grade K-4 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.
+Grades 5-12 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.
+Third Offense Grade K-4 Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension.
 The student may be referred to the school's counseling department or PST (Problem Solving Team).
-(Exceptions - Offenses 2.11 and 2.12).
 Grades 5-12 Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension at the discretion of administrator(s).
 The student may be referred to the school's counseling department or PST (Problem Solving Team).
-(Exceptions - Offenses 2.11 and 2.12).

-Fourth Offense Grades K-4 Require an in person parent conference with an appropriate disciplinary action.
+Fourth Offense Grade K-4 Require an in-person parent conference with an appropriate disciplinary action.
 The student must be referred to the school's counseling department or PST (Problem Solving Team).
 The student will also be referred to Student Services.
-(Exceptions - Offenses 2.11 and 2.12).
-Grades 5-12 Require an in person parent conference with an appropriate disciplinary action at the discretion of administrator(s).
+Grades 5-12 Require an in-person parent conference with an appropriate disciplinary action at the discretion of administrator(s).
 The student must be referred to the school's counseling department or PST (Problem Solving Team).
 The student will also be referred to Student Services.
-Fifth Offense Grades Same as Class III Offense.
-K-4 5-12
+Fifth Offense Grade K-4 Same as Class III Offense.
+Grades 5-12 Same as Class III Offense.